OUR STORY

 Makaurau, returning to our whānau and the place that shaped us.
 Over

-the last two and a half years, I’ve been working as sous chef at Ragtag,
+the last two and a half years, I was working as sous chef at Ragtag,

 helping build to its success since its opening.
 I’ve always been open